briannelson95/wedding-planner/README.md

     - db query is secure behind PLANNER and COUPLE auth sessions
 - added ability to add and edit guests to guest book
 - save guest infomation (name, email, phone, address, side (which side of the couple), notes)

+#### 6.28.25
+### RSVP List
+- add guests from GuestBook to any event
+- search GuestBook to add guests
+- change status of RSVP

 ## Getting Started
 This is very much a work in progress but this `README` will stay up to date on working features and steps to get it running **in its current state**.
 That being said if you're interested in starting it as is, you can follow these instructions.